jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Create-to-Instance.md

 To select other instance, please select the rules for replacement instance to select:
  7. Storage: JD Cloud provides the cloud disk as the system disk and the data disk of the container, the cloud disk uses the one disk multi-standby distributed storage method with high data reliability.
 System disk: Currently only SSD cloud disks are supported with a capacity range of 10-100G; the system disk file system format supports xfs or ext4, to format the container's system disk according to the selected file system format when creating the container; the mounting directory of the system disk is the root directory "/" which cannot be modified; currently the system disk must be deleted with the container;
-Data disk: Support to mount seven data disks; Premium Hdd Cloud Disk and SSD cloud disk are available, only associated data disk is supports when creating.
+Data Disk: Support to attach seven data disks.
+Only associated data disk is supports when creating.
-Premium Hdd Cloud Disk as data disk: support range 20G~3000G
+  - In cn-north-1, cn-south-1: supporting range of Premium Hdd Cloud Disk is 20G~3,000G; supporting range of SSD Cloud Disk is 20G~1,000G;
-SSD cloud disk as data disk: support range 20G~1000G
+  - In cn-east-2: supporting range of general SSD Cloud Disk, performance-oriented SSD Cloud Disk and capacity-oriented HDD Cloud Disk is 20G~4,000G;
-The cost of the cloud disk is independent from the instance; please refer to the price of the cloud disk for specific price information.
+  The Cloud Disk Service cost is independent from that of the instance.
+For products and prices, see [Cloud Disk Service](https://docs.jdcloud.com/cn/cloud-disk-service/product-overview) for details
  8. Select network
 Select **Virtual Private Cloud** and **Subnet**, after selecting Subnet, you can judge the VM number that may be created under the Subnet; if there is no Subnet currently, you may create a new Subnet through fast entrance and select in “Virtual Machine Network”.
 Please refer to virtual private cloud and subnet for details.
 Private IP: There are two modes for automatic allocation and customization.
 It is automatic allocation by default; the private IP will be automatically assigned by the system to the container and cannot be modified; customization is available, you need to enter the private IP, the IP address within the IP scope of the intranet specified by your subnet CIDR; if a customized private IP is selected, batch creation of container instances is not supported for the time being.